Alcúdia: History

-The area where Alcúdia is located has been inhabited since the Bronze Age, but it is with the arrival of the Romans that the city makes its entry in the history books.
+The area where Alcúdia is located has been inhabited since the Bronze Age, but it is with the arrival of the Romans that the city makes its entry into the history books.
 The Romans used the beaches of Alcúdia bay when they captured the island in 123 B.C.
 Shortly after this, the capital Palma was founded and then the city of Pollentia.
 From Pollentia, it was possible to view both the bay of Pollença and the bay of Alcúdia.
 Pollentia served as a guard against other invaders.

 After Rome lost its position as the dominant power in the western Mediterranean, Pollentia was attacked by pirates and several times by the Vandals.
 Finally, the city was abandoned, and the remaining population left to create a new town at a more protected location.
 This town became Pollença and the area where Pollentia stood was left to ruins.

 Alcúdia's name derives from al-kudja, Arabic for "on the hill"; referring to a Moorish farmstead created very close to where the ancient village of Pollentia had been.
 In 1229, the Moors were attacked by the King James I of Aragon, who occupied the area.
 In 1298, King James II of Aragon bought the farmstead Alcúdia and founded the new town.
 A church, a graveyard, a house for priests, and a square were created in the same year.
 The construction of the walls was also initiated at the same time and finished in 1362.
 The city plan that was made at the time remains the same for Alcúdia today.
 During the Renaissance, walls were reconstructed, and a second wall was constructed outside the first one.
 This wall has since been torn down and only details show where it once was.

 During the 16th century, pirates attacked the city several times.
 The population shrank, and there was from time to time a risk that the city would be abandoned totally.
 In 1779, a decision was taken to support the city by constructing a harbour.
 This really improved the economy of Alcúdia and the village was saved.
 But it remained a rather small and poor village.

 Alcúdia today

 In the 1920s, the first tourists began to visit Mallorca and also Alcúdia.
 This was in a very limited scale and the economy of the village stayed weak.
-In the early 1970s, it started to be clear that the future of Alcúdia would be in tourism.
+In the early 1970s, it started to be clear that the future of Alcúdia would rely upon tourism.
 15 years later, the old harbour of Puerto de Alcúdia had developed into a major resort for European tourism.
 In the 1990s, the construction boom calmed down and several regulations were put in place to secure the quality of the resort.
 The old town has been preserved and pedestrianised.
-It has now become one of the most visited villages in Majorca.
+It has now become one of the most visited villages in Mallorca.

-The Port of Alcudia is a small port facility for handling primarily passenger ferries, but also some bulk and breakbulk cargo and a dolphin berth for LPG carriers.
+The Port of Alcudia is a small port facility for handling primarily passenger ferries, but it also caters for bulk and breakbulk cargo and a dolphin berth for LPG carriers.